-Newer work, however, argues that people primarily think and learn through experiences they have had, not through abstract calculations and generalizations (Barsalou 1999a, b; Clark 1993, 1997; Gee 1992, 2004; Glenberg 1997; Hawkins 2005).
+Newer work, however, argues that people primarily think and learn through experiences they have had, not through abstract calculations and generalizations (Barsalou, 1999a, 1999b; Clark, 1993, 1997; Gee, 1992, 2004; Glenberg, 1997; Hawkins, 2005).
 People store these experiences in memory-and human long-term memory is now viewed as nearly limitless-and use them to run simulations in their minds to prepare for action and problem solving in new situations.
 These simulations help them form hypotheses about how to proceed in the new situation based on past experiences.

 However, things are not quite that simple.
-There are conditions experiences need to meet to be truly useful for learning (diSessa 2000; Gee 2004; Kolodner 1993, 1997, 2006; see especially Kolodner 2006, p.
-227, whose account I follow here).
+There are conditions that experiences need to meet to be truly useful for learning (Kolodner, 2006, p.
+227; see also diSessa, 2000; Gee, 2004; Kolodner, 1993, 1997).
 First, experiences are most useful for future problem solving if the experience is structured by specific goals.
 Humans store their experiences best in terms of goals and how these goals did or did not work out.
 We have already argued this is core to gaming, since gaming is about discovering how the rules of a game can be used to a player's advantage to accomplish the player's goals.

 Second, for experiences to be useful for future problem solving, they have to be interpreted.
 Interpreting experience means thinking-in action and after action-about how our goals relate to our reasoning in the situation.
-In gaming this is just the requirement that good games make that players think strategically-that they see through the "eye candy" to patterns and rules (what I will call "effectivity-affordance pairings" below) that will allow them to solve ever more challenging problems as they move through the game's levels.
+In gaming this is just the requirement that good games make players think strategically-that they see through the "eye candy" to patterns and rules (what I will call effectivity-affordance pairings below) that will allow them to solve ever more challenging problems as they move through the game's levels.

 Third, people learn best from their experiences when they get immediate feedback during those experiences so they can recognize and assess their errors and see where their expectations have failed.
 It is important, too, that they are encouraged to explain why their errors occurred and their expectations failed and what they could have done differently.
 Many games give good immediate feedback in terms of players being able to see and judge the results of their actions moment by moment and in terms of the sort of after-play assessments (in terms of graphs and charts) that real-time strategy games like Rise of Nations give players when they have finished a session of game play.
 Games, of course, do not require players to offer explanations for errors and expectation failures, but the social practices connected to multi-player gaming often do.
+Since people play multiplayer games, like World of WarCraft, together, and often hold each other to high standards of play, it is common for players to discuss and argue over strategy and other aspects of play on boards outside the game.
+Indeed, one will often see this sort of thing even on boards devoted to single player games, as players seek to help other players, for example.